Background

 Attach a Host-only network to the machine and configure your host machine appropiately, e.g. with 192.168.2.23/24.
 After installation, iBSG configured the first network interface with IP 192.168.2.254/24.

-Note that the kickstarted ISO is configured to automatically crypt the HDD and set a password for the root user:
+Note that the kickstarted ISO is set up to automatically encrypt the HDD and set a password for the root user:

 # From IBSGLITE_V3.5_32r1B_[B0850894]_U_C69.ISO/default.cfg, L5,12